 When the carbon dioxide level in the blood increases by drinking carbonated water, it can improve blood flow.
 Because the body will take more oxygen and carry it all over the body.

-Most causes of muscle tensions are poor blood circulation, so improving blood circulation can be expected to relieve muscle tensions.
+Most causes of muscle tension are poor blood circulation, so improving blood circulation can be expected to relieve muscle tension.